 - 1. The repair or replacement will be carried out by an authorised Dealer/Service Agent. - 2.
 To apply the warranty conditions should your scooter require attention under these arrangements, notify the designated Service Agent immediately giving full information about the nature of the difficulty.
-Should you be operating the scooter away from the locality of the designated Service Agent work under the "Warranty Conditions" will be carried out by any other Service Agent designated by the manufacturer. - 3.
-Should any part or parts of the scooter require repair or replacement because of a specific manufacturing or material defect within one year from the date on which the possession of the scooter was transferred to the original purchaser, and subject to it remaining with that ownership, then the part or parts will be repaired or replaced completely free of charge if returned to the authorised Service Agent. - 4.
-Any repaired or replaced part will benefit from these arrangements for the balance of the warranty period applicable for the scooter. - 5.
+Should you be operating the scooter away from the locality of the designated Service Agent work under the "Warranty Conditions" will be carried out by any other service agent designated by the manufacturer. - 3.
+Should any part or parts of the scooter require repair or replacement as a result of a specific manufacturing or material defect within one year from the date on which the possession of the scooter was transferred to the original purchaser, and subject to it remaining within that ownership, then the part or parts will be repaired or replaced completely free of charge if returned to the authorised service agent. - 4.
+Any repaired or replaced part will benefit from these arrangements for the balance of the warranty period applicable to the scooter. - 5.
 Parts replaced after the original warranty has expired are covered for a further three months. - 6.
 Items of a consumable nature will not generally be covered during the normal warranty period unless such items have clearly suffered undue wear as a direct result of an original manufacturing defect.
-These items include amongst other upholstery, tyres, inner tubes, batteries, arm pads, hand grips and other similar parts. - 7.
-The above warranty conditions apply to all scooter parts for models purchased at full retail price.
+These items include amongst others upholstery, tyres, inner tubes, batteries, armpads, hand grips and other similar parts. - 7.
+The above warranty conditions apply to all scooter parts for models purchased at full retail price. - 8.
+Under normal circumstances, no responsibility will be accepted where the scooter has required repair or replacement as a direct result of: - (i) The scooter or part not having been maintained in accordance with the manufacturer's recommendations, where such exist.
+Or failing to use only the specified original equipment parts. - (ii) The scooter or part having been damaged by neglect, accident or improper use.